NOVEMBER 12 - BIRTHS

 Salmon return to Thames

-In 1974, a salmon was discovered in the River Thames, England - for the first time since 1833.
-The 8lb 4-1/2oz female was discovered entangled in the protective nets around West Thurrock power station.* The find was so surprising that the fish was sent to the British Museum for positive identification.
-Victorian era sewage and factory waste had polluted the once thriving salmon river, and by 1849 the fish had disappeared.
-In 1855, Michael Faraday wrote to The Times regarding the putrid state of the Thames.
+In 1974, a salmon was found in the River Thames, England, for the first time since 1833.
+The 8-lb 4½-oz female, discovered entangled in the protective nets around West Thurrock power station,* was a major surprise.
+It was sent to the British Museum for positive identification.
+Victorian era sewage and factory waste polluted the once-thriving salmon river, and by 1849 all salmon had disappeared.
+On 7 Jul 1855, Michael Faraday wrote in The Times about the putrid state of the Thames.
 From 1961, improved sewage treatment and limits on industrial discharges gradually brought about a cleaner river.
-Since the salmon's life cycle requires a high standard of water quality, the species indicates environmental quality.«
+The salmon’s life cycle requires a high standard of water quality, so the species reflects the environmental quality.«

 Solar eclipse photograph